Reconstructing Faith Around the Life and Love of Jesus.

 An intro to our mission

-Recover Christianity begins with this posture: curiosity over certainty, love over fear, and relationship over control.
+Recover Christianity begins with a simple posture: curiosity over certainty, love over fear, and relationship over control.

 If your faith has felt more like a burden than a gift, you may have been handed a smaller story than the one Christianity actually tells.